KacperNarwojsz/Eldritch_Horror/README.md

 Lay out your board, choose your researchers, launch the app, choose the Ancient One and let the Horror begin! <br>
 App created to save table space and time needed for shuffling 10+ card decks.
-App requires the board version of the game and cannot be played on its own.
+Requires the board version of the game and cannot be played on its own.